andyl/vagrant_base/README.md

     vagrant up
     vagrant ssh

-Note: the first time you run the `vagrant up` command, a large (~2.5GB) machine image will be downloaed.
+The first time you run the `vagrant up` command, a large (~2.5GB) machine image will be downloaed.
 Once downloaded, creating new machines from this image takes a minute or two.

 ## Goals

-Speed and flexibility:
+Fast developer onboarding and operational flexibility:
 - flexible filesharing, port-forwarding, DNS & network configuration
 - simple to clone/copy/backup your whole machine
 - you can move your VM between desktop and datacenter